joofixd/vaxei-osu-skins/README.md

 - 11/03/19: updated vaxei nomod ver.
 2 with new sliderhitcircle and sliderhitcircleoverlay elements, props to a guy on discord who dm'd me them. dunno if they're 100% accurate, but they're better than the previous ones.

+- 11/09/19: didn't even notice that the followpoints for vaxei nomod ver.
+2 were off, updated them to funorange followpoints. props to another guy on discord who pointed it out.

 # [Rafis HDDT (vaxei ver.)](https://joofixd.s-ul.eu/NyoJDqSp)
 ![](https://osu.ppy.sh/ss/13422086/af38)